Home » Distance Learning » 2. About the courses and modules

 The level 5 qualification is recognised across Europe and is equivalent to vocational awards in other countries.
 Even if you already have a higher education qualification, taking these vocational courses can be very inspiring; they aim to be practical and useful in the real world.

-Our course is also recognised by the Department of Agriculture as an approved training course for qualification for the Organic Aid Scheme.
+Our course is also recognised by the Department of Agriculture as an approved training course for qualification for the Organic Farming Scheme.

 What can I choose to learn?

-The modules we are offering have been updated to reflect the latest national FETAC Level 5 Horticulture courses:
+The modules we are offering have been updated to reflect the latest national QQI Level 5 Horticulture courses:

 2. Soil Science and Growing Media